ncatlab/nlab-content/pages/5/2/9/1/1925/content.md

 A _heap_ is an algebraic structure which is basically equivalent to a [[group]] when one forgets about which element is the [[identity element|unit]].
 Similar notions are [[affine space]], [[principal homogeneous space]] and so on.
 However, the notion of a heap has a directness and simplicity in the sense that it is formalized as an algebraic structure with only one ternary operation satisfying a short list of axioms.
 If we start with a group the ternary operation is defined via $(a,b,c)\mapsto a b^{-1}c$.
 We can interpret that operation as shifting $a$ by the (right) translation in the group which translates $b$ into $c$.
 There is also a dual version, [[quantum heap]].

 Heaps in the sense of algebra should not be confused with [heaps](http://en.wikipedia.org/wiki/Heap) in the sense of theoretical computer science.
-There are also a number of synonyms for the term "heap;" below we consider "torsor" in this light.
-In Russian one term for a heap is "gruda" meaning a 'heap of soil'; this is a pun as it is parallel to the russian word "gruppa" meaning a 'group': forgetting the unit element is sort of creating an amorphous version.
+There are also a number of synonyms for the term 'heap'; below we consider 'torsor' in this light.
+In Russian one term for a heap is 'груда' ('gruda') meaning a heap of soil; this is a pun as it is parallel to the russian word 'группа' ('gruppa') meaning a group: forgetting the unit element is sort of creating an amorphous version.
 This term also appears in English as 'groud'.

 ## Definition